Paul Gosar: 2022

 In February 2022, Senate Minority Leader Mitch McConnell criticized Gosar for participating in the America First Political Action Conference, organized by white nationalist and Holocaust denier Nick Fuentes, saying there was no place in the Republican Party for "white supremacists or anti-Semitism".

 On May 24, 2022, the day of the Robb Elementary School shooting, Gosar spread misinformation about the attack, tweeting that the perpetrator was "a transsexual leftist illegal alien named Salvatore Ramos."
 He shared a 4chan post containing photographs of a transgender woman who had nothing to do with the attack.
 He deleted the tweet after about two hours.
 The woman in the post was a transgender artist who posted on Reddit: "It's not me, I don't even live in Texas.
 They are my pics.
 People are using [them] to make trans people look like murderers and blaming me for the shooting."
 In response to Gosar's tweet, The Arizona Republic's Laurie Roberts wrote: "Rep. Paul Gosar has once again shown himself completely unfit for office.
 The congressman is nothing more than a gossip, and a dangerous one at that."

 2023

-In an email published on his congressional website in September 2023, Gosar called for the execution of U.S. Army general Mark Milley.
-In the email, Gosar described him as a "quisling" and "sodomy-promoting" and said that "in a better society [...]
+In an email published on his congressional website in September 2023, Gosar described U.S. Army general Mark Milley as a "quisling" and "sodomy-promoting", adding that "in a better society [...]
 General Milley would be hung".